To outsource or not to outsource? That is the question.

 6. Blog Posts

 You may consider getting contributors or guest bloggers to write for your site.
 Especially if you aren’t keen on writing or even if you just find yourself experiencing a spell of writer’s block.
-There are websites you can sign up to find guest bloggers like MyGuestBlog.com or you can frequent Facebook communities to find opportunities as well (be sure to download our Finding a Freelancer Cheat Sheet if you need some help finding the best Facebook groups to post in).
+There are websites you can sign up to find guest bloggers like MyGuestBlog.com or you can frequent Facebook communities to find opportunities as well.
+Finding someone to do this kind of work (and do a good job) can seem overwhelming especially if you’ve never done it before.
+Click on the button below to get a handy cheat sheet if you need some help finding the best Facebook groups to post in.
 If you encounter someone who’s great and who you think can provide valuable insight to your audience, then reach out to them!

 Programs like Canva make it super easy to create your own graphics.
 That is, if you have the time.
 If you want to really personalize graphics for your blog posts, your websites and your social media accounts, consider hiring a graphic designer.
 You can also hire a virtual assistant to create new templated graphics per your brand style.
 Again, this will save you those tedious hours on something you either 1) aren’t an expert in, or 2) would rather spend on another part of your brand.